-The objectives of the National Capital Region (NCR) Chapter are to provide professional development and networking opportunities for members working or studying in the counselling field.
+The objectives of the National Capital Region (NCR) Chapter are to provide professional development and networking opportunities for members working or studying in the counselling and psychotherapy fields.
 The NCR membership represents a wide variety of backgrounds and areas of specialty.
 In order to promote community involvement, chapter meetings are advertised at different social agencies, colleges, universities, and private practitioners’ offices.
-The NCR executive officers hold annual presentations in French and English at the University of Ottawa and St. Paul’s University, inviting counselling students to attend the monthly meetings and to become members of CCPA.
+The NCR executive officers hold events in English at Saint Paul University, inviting counselling and psychotherapy practitioners and counselling and psychotherapy students to attend for the purpose of professional development and networking and to become members of CCPA.

 Chapter Executive and Directors

 |Workshop Registrar||Marie-Claude Leroux|

 |Board Liaison||Nicholas Renaud and Vicki-Anne Rodrigue|

 |Student Liaison||Bradley Daly|